Fourier-Mukai transforms of slope stable torsion-free sheaves on Weierstrass elliptic threefolds: Introduction

-Throughout this article, we focus on a class of elliptic threefolds $p : X \to B$ that are Weierstra{\ss}, where $X$ is $K$-trivial, along with the Fourier-Mukai transform $\Phi : D^b(X) \overset{\thicksim}{\to} D^b(X)$ given by the relative Poincar\'{e} sheaf.
-Our first main result is Theorem \ref{thm:paper14thm5-1analogue}, which says that any slope stable torsion-free sheaf satisfying a vanishing condition in codimension 2 is taken by $\Phi$ to a limit tilt stable object, while a limit tilt semistable object is taken by the quasi-inverse of $\Phi$ to a slope semistable torsion-free sheaf up to modification in codimension 2.
-In particular, the aforementioned vanishing condition is always satisfied by a torsion-free reflexive sheaf (see Corollary \ref{cor:thm1reflexiveexample}).
-Since a torsion-free sheaf $F$ differs from its double dual $F^{\ast \ast}$ - which is reflexive - only in codimension 2, we can also think of the first part of Theorem \ref{thm:paper14thm5-1analogue} as saying, that every slope stable torsion-free sheaf is taken to a limit stable object up to modification in codimension 2.
+\begin{thm}[Theorem \ref{thm:paper14thm5-1analogue}] Let $X$ be a $K$-trivial Weierstra{\ss} elliptic threefold. \begin{itemize} \item[(A)] If $E$ is a slope stable torsion-free sheaf on $X$ such that certain morphisms from 1-dimensional sheaves into $E$ always vanish, then $E$ is taken by $\Phi$ to a limit tilt stable object in $D^b(X)$. \item[(B)] If $F$ is a limit tilt semistable object in $D^b(X)$, then it can be modified in codimension 2 to $F'$ so that the quasi-inverse of $\Phi$ takes $F'$ to a slope semistable torsion-free sheaf on $X$. \end{itemize} \end{thm}

+The vanishing condition in Theorem \ref{thm:intro1}(A) is always satisfied by a torsion-free reflexive sheaf (see Corollary \ref{cor:thm1reflexiveexample}).
+Since a torsion-free sheaf $F$ differs from its double dual $F^{\ast \ast}$ (which is reflexive) only in codimension 2, we can also think of the first part of Theorem \ref{thm:paper14thm5-1analogue} as saying that every slope stable torsion-free sheaf is taken to a limit tilt stable object up to modification in codimension 2.
-Limit tilt stability is constructed by varying the polarisation that appears in the definition of tilt stability on the threefold $X$.
-Strictly speaking, limit tilt stability is `asymptotically' a polynomial stability in the sense of Bayer \cite{BayerPBSC}.
-Tilt stability on threefolds is a stability for 2-term complexes of coherent sheaves, and is an intermediary between slope stability and Bridgeland stability.
-A prevalent construction of Bridgeland stability conditions on threefolds hinges on a Bogomolov-Gieseker type inequality for tilt stable objects - this is a very active area of research \cite{BMT1,toda2014note,Macri,Schmidt2,MacPir1,MacPir2,BMS,li2015stability,piyaratne2017stability,bernardara2016bridgeland,koseki2017stability,2017arXiv170909351P,SMD}.

-On the other hand, the moduli spaces of stable sheaves with 1-dimensional supports on threefolds $X$ (also referred to as 1-dimensional sheaves in the literature), as well as the action of autoequivalences of $D^b(X)$ on these moduli spaces, play an important role in connecting different types of counting invariants on Calabi-Yau threefolds such as PT stable pair invariants and Donaldson-Thomas (DT) invariants for ideal sheaves.
-They also arise naturally in describing the internal symmetries within these invariants \cite{Dia15,OS1,toda2012stability,Toda2}.
-Motivated by this, in the second half of this article, we study Fourier-Mukai transforms of 1-dimensional stable sheaves with positive twisted $\ch_3$ on elliptic threefolds.
-In Theorem \ref{thm:1dimEequivalence}, we show that the Fourier-Mukai transform $\Phi$ induces an equivalence of categories, between the category of 1-dimensional stable sheaves with positive twisted $\ch_3$, and the category of stable objects with respect to a stability denoted as $Z^l_{p^\ast D}$-stability.
-As in the case of limit tilt stability, $Z^l_{p^\ast D}$-stability is `asymptotically' a polynomial stability.